 Willow Brook Centre works with a variety of local businesses to sponsor and promote the awards, led locally by the Bradley Stoke Journal, and the awards night itself is broadcast live on Bradley Stoke Radio.
 Returning sponsors Olympus Academy Trust, Tesco Extra, Aztec Hotel & Spa and Carisway Facilities Services are joined for 2018 by First Bus and Honeyfield Property Services.

 Members of the public are invited to nominate anyone from the local area who they feel deserves recognition for outstanding community engagement and/or achievement of personal goals.
 Nominations can be made on starsofthestokes.co.uk or by completing the nomination form on page 24 of the Journal magazine (out 3rd March*).
 The glittering awards night will be hosted by Shaun Williamson at Aztec Hotel & Spa on Friday 15th June.
 Shaun is best known for his role as Barry Evans in Eastenders, as a contestant in Celebrity Big Brother and as a satirical version of himself in the BBC sitcom Extras.

-Andy Wynn, manager of the Willow Brook Centre, said:
+Andy Wynn, manager of Willow Brook Centre, said:

 Stephen Horton, editor of the Journal, said:

-“Last year’s presentation night was such an enjoyable event and it was a pleasure to meet and chat with the finalists and category sponsors.
-I am really looking forward to this year’s renewal.”
+“The presentation night is always such an enjoyable evening and it is a pleasure to meet and chat to the finalists and sponsors.
+I am really looking forward to this year’s awards night.”

 Last 5 posts in General News